data1010/data1010.github.io/project.md

 All of these are loose suggestions.
 The main goal is to *tell a great story*.
 The only specifically required element is *some* presentation of a nontrivial mathematical idea, even if it isn't the main overall focus.
 It's also very likely that you're going to need to include some visuals to create a compelling reading experience.

 A good example to look at for style and length is [this article](https://towardsdatascience.com/building-a-music-recommendation-engine-with-probabilistic-matrix-factorization-in-pytorch-7d2934067d4a).
 It's very much on the longer end of the spectrum at around 3600 words; I recommend targeting a length in the range 50% to 100% as long as this one (shorter than 1500 words would be too short).
 The other thing this article does which is not necessary is a code walkthrough; whether you want to do that is up to you.

+To see another example which is actually in Prismia, check out [ML with Mathlets](https://prismia.chat/shared/ml-with-mathlets).

 ### Reviews

 After the blog posts are submitted, each person will be responsible for reading two other students' blog posts and providing feedback on what they found clear, interesting, helpful, etc. The mapping between readers and blog posts will be chosen uniformly at random.

 The review deadline will be two weeks after the blog post submission deadline.
-You should not expect the review to represent a very large time investment; the goal is to provide an incentive to do a good enough job with the blog post that it will be helpful to at least the two readers from the class (plus the peer feedback).
+You should not expect the review to represent a very large time investment; the goal is to provide an incentive to do a good enough job with the blog post that it will be helpful to at least the two readers from the class.